Axelrom16/RISE-MAI/README.txt

 The RISE algorithm is a type of rule-based classifier first implemented by Pedro Domingos where the rules are learned by gradually generalizing instances until there is no improvement in accuracy.
 We implemented the algorithm in Python 3 and we evaluate it in some data sets.

-The structure of the work is
+The structure of the repository is:
 ```bash
 PW1 SEL - RISE
 ├── data